 - Carefully consult SSM’s Aims and Scope prior to submitting your manuscript.
 The biggest reason for desk rejections is that the study is better suited for a speciality journal.
 SSM has seven different sections, each with its own statement of Aims and Scope.
 Choose the one that is the closest match for your paper.

-- SSM has strict word limits for its submissions, with 8,000 words being the longest, for research articles.
+- SSM has strict word limits for its submissions, with 9,000 words being the longest, for research articles.
+Reviews may be as long as 15,000 words, but we still urge authors to keep the text shorter (e.g., by using online supplements).
 Exceptions are considered on a case-by-case basis.
 The abstract, tables, and references as well as the main text of all re-submissions should be within our word limit, and all revisions should adhere to the same format as initial submissions.

-- SSM uses a double-blind review procedure, which means that both reviewers and authors are anonymous to each other.
+- SSM uses a double-blind review procedure.
+Thus, both reviewers and authors are anonymous to each other.
 Information in the manuscript should not reveal the identity of the author(s), so remove specifics such as citations that directly imply the identity of the author(s), registry numbers, and the specific the particular institutional review board that authorized the research.
 We still recommend that authors imply these elements (e.g., “The Institutional Review Board at the university of the first author approved all data collection procedures.”), which are reported in detail if we publish the manuscript.

 - Be sure to include page and line numbers, which facilitate efficient reviewer feedback, should your manuscript go through peer review.